 Cookies

 "Cookies" are small pieces of information that are stored by your browser on your computer's hard drive.
 Our cookies do not contain any personally identifying information.
 They only contain a secure identifying code that we use to match you to your Personal Information whenever you return to our site.
-Your Personal Information is never directly connected to nor stored on your computer, but is accessed when we identify your cookie to provide you with a more personalized experience when visiting our site.
+Your Personal Information is never directly connected to nor stored on your computer but is accessed when we identify your cookie to provide you with a more personalized experience when visiting our site.

 What Information Do We Collect?

 The type of information we maintain on our secure Personal Information server falls into two categories.
 The first is general information about you such as name, address, e-mail address, company name, etc. The second is information about how you navigate or participate in the JWMM site so that when you return to it again, we may present you with a more efficient, personalized experience based on your interests and needs.
-As we continue to develop the JWMM site, we hope to continually increase the personally customized quality of your research, navigating, and reading experiences.
+As we continue to develop the JWMM site, we hope to continually increase the personally-customized quality of your research, navigating, and reading experiences.

 We also may store specific information if you enter a contest that enables us to track entrants and award prizes.
-Similarly, we store specific information gathered in on-line surveys we conduct in order for us to accurately interpret the information gathered.
+Similarly, we store specific information gathered in on-line surveys we conduct for us to accurately interpret the information gathered.

 CHI reserves the right to alter our privacy principles as business needs require.
-Any alterations to these principles will be posted on the JWMM website in a timely manner
+Any alterations to these principles will be posted on the JWMM website in a timely manner.

-DAYS TO NEXT CONFERENCE: 25
+DAYS TO NEXT CONFERENCE: 277

 International Conference on Water Management Modeling